This guide describes how to install the KNIME Python Integration to be used with KNIME Analytics Platform.

 The KNIME Python Integration makes use of an existing Python, which is installed alongside KNIME Analytics Platform.
 As the KNIME Python Integration depends on certain Python packages, the Python installation needs to have these packages installed.
 Our recommended way to set up such a Python environment is to use the Anaconda Python distribution from Continuum Analytics.
 In this guide we describe how to install Python and the necessary packages using Anaconda, as well as how to configure the KNIME Python Integration.

 This quickstart guide shows you the basic steps required to install the KNIME Python Integration and its prerequisites with Python.
 We do not provide any further details.
-If you’d like are more thorough explanation, please refer to the full Anaconda Setup Guide.
+If you’d like a more thorough explanation, please refer to the more detailed Anaconda Setup Section.

-Finally, point the KNIME Python Integration to the start script you just created.
-After installing the KNIME Python Integration go to the Python Preference page located at File → Preferences.
+Finally, configure the KNIME Python Integration.
+Go to the Python Preference page located at File → Preferences.
 Select KNIME → Python from the list on the left.
-In the page that opens, specify the path to the sh/bat file you created for Python 3.
+In the page that opens, select Conda under Python environment configuration.
+Next, provide the path to your

 This section describes how to install and configure Anaconda to be used with the KNIME Python Integration.
 Anaconda allows you to manage several so called

-conda environment is essentially a folder that contains a specific Python version and the packages that are installed.
-Hence, it enables you to have several different Python versions installed on your system at the same time in a clean and easy to maintain manner.
-For KNIME, this is especially useful as it allows you to use Python 3 and Python 2 at the same time without running into version issues as Anaconda keeps each environment nicely encapsulated and independent of all others.
+conda environment is essentially a folder that contains a specific Python version and the installed packages.
+This means you can have several different Python versions installed on your system at the same time in a clean and easy to maintain manner.
+For KNIME, this is especially useful as it allows you to use Python 3 and Python 2 at the same time without running into version issues; Anaconda keeps each environment nicely encapsulated and independent of all others.
 Furthermore, Anaconda is able to create predefined environments with a single command and makes it easy to add Python packages to existing ones.

 conda environment, which we will not use (as we are creating our own).
-Hence, you can choose either one (if you’re not sure, we suggest selecting Python 3).
+Therefore, you can choose either one (if you’re not sure, we suggest selecting Python 3).

 Creating a Conda environment

-conda environment.
-This can be done using a YAML configuration file, which lists all of the packages to be installed in the newly created environment.
-We have provided two such configuration files below (one configuration file to create a new Python 3 environment and one file for Python 2) that list all needed dependencies for the KNIME Python Integration:
+conda environment automatically, you can create one manually after Anaconda is installed.
+Do this with a YAML configuration file, which lists all of the packages to be installed in the newly created environment.
+We have provided two such configuration files below (one configuration file to create a new Python 3 environment and one file for Python 2).
+They list all of the dependencies needed for the KNIME Python Integration:

 For example, for Python 3 you can use the

-py36_knime.yml and download it (Right click → Save As… ) to any folder on your system (e.g. your home folder).
+py36_knime.yml and download it to any folder on your system (e.g. your home folder).
 In order to create an environment from this file, open a shell (Linux), terminal (Mac), or Anaconda prompt (Windows, can be found by entering

-anaconda in the Windows search), change the directory to the folder that contains the configuration file and execute the following command:
+anaconda in Windows Search), change the directory to the folder that contains the configuration file and execute the following command:

 conda env create -f py36_knime.yml

-This command creates a new environment with the name provided at the top of the configuration file (of course you can change the name), and downloads and installs all of the listed packages (depending on your internet speed, this may take a while).
+This command creates a new environment with the name provided at the top of the configuration file (of course you can change the name).
+It also downloads and installs all of the listed packages (depending on your internet speed, this may take a while).